Finding out you have advanced cancer

 If you need help with personal care, such as washing or dressing, social services may be able to help.
 They can arrange a care package for you.

-You may be wary of letting people you don’t know into your life.
+You might be wary of letting people you don’t know into your life.
 But most people find that they do need support at some stage from other people or organisations.
 And the people that you are put in touch with will be understanding and aware of your feelings and need for personal space.
 They will want to support you in the best possible way they can.

 You might find help and support at your religious organisation or through other organisations you are involved with.
-Some of the organisations related to advanced cancer and dying can provide people to help support you.

 It is important that people nearing the end of their life, and those close to them, are aware of what is likely to happen.
 But only if they want to know this.
 Everyone needs to have some sense of hope for their future.
 When you are dying, this hope may be that you can visit a place that you love.
 Or you may hope that you can enjoy being with your family and friends for a time.
 Some people believe that there is life after death and find that this gives them hope.